-ALTERNATE ADMISSION PROCEDURE
+INTERNATIONAL ADMISSION PROCEDURE

-The CBMT has an alternate admission application process for individuals who earned their Music Therapy degree abroad.
-Qualified candidates may obtain an application for alternate admission by contacting the CBMT office.
+The CBMT has an International Admission Application process for individuals who earned their Music Therapy degree abroad.
+Qualified candidates may obtain International Application procedures on the CBMT Website.
 Applicants will be notified of the CBMT's decision of their eligibility within 90 days after the completion of their application.
 Domestic candidates with a music therapy bachelor's degree or equivalency who have completed a non-traditional internship should phone the CBMT office to discuss their eligibility.